 What are the benefits of donating blood with Gulf Coast Regional Blood Center?

 Donors who give whole blood, double red cells, plasma, or platelets at Gulf Coast Regional Blood Center do it because they want to save lives in their community.
 The blood, plasma, and platelets collected at Gulf Coast Regional Blood Center is used to help treat trauma patients, burn victims, transplant patients, or cancer patients.

 While donors do not receive monetary compensation, they do receive other benefits as a simple way to thank them for helping save lives.
 These benefits include donor reward points, promotions, giveaways, etc.

 What’s the difference between donating plasma with Gulf Coast Regional Blood Center vs. donating at a Commercial Plasma Center?

 Commercial plasma centers may pay you for your plasma, while Gulf Coast Regional Blood Center does not.
 The Food and Drug Administration does not prohibit donor centers from paying donors, but hospitals require blood units coming from paid donors to be labeled as such.
 Why?
 The short answer is it can be risky.
 Before donors give blood, they’re given a health history questionnaire that determines risk behaviors.
 There’s a worry that paying donors would jeopardize the safety of the blood supply.
-It’s important to note that blood donated at Gulf Coast Regional Blood Center and plasma donated at commercial plasma centers are both tested for blood-borne illness.
-The World Health Organization says donors who give blood voluntarily have a lower prevalence of HIV, hepatitis viruses and other blood-borne infections compared to people who donate in lieu of payment.
+The World Health Organization says donors who give blood voluntarily have a lower prevalence of HIV, hepatitis viruses and other blood-borne infections compared to people who donate for payment.
 Studies have also shown that paid donors have higher rates of infectious disease compared to unpaid donors.